 The most popular souvenirs from Tallinn are amber jewellery and accessories, Vana Tallinn liqueur, handicraft items like carved wooden beer mugs, felt hats, ceramics and glassware.
 Kalev-brand bittersweet Estonian chocolate and hand-painted marzipan are also popular souvenirs.

 Most shops are open Monday to Friday from 10am to 6pm and from 10am to 5pm on Saturdays.
-The sales tax, which is levied on most good and services in Estonia is 18 percent and non-European travellers can apply for a tax refund on goods bought at a minimum of EEK 2,500.
+The sales tax, which is levied on most goods and services in Estonia, is 20 percent and non-European travellers can apply for a tax refund on goods bought at a minimum of EUR 320.
 A form needs to be filled out at the point of purchase in order to claim tax back and these forms can be obtained from most retailers and Customs Offices.

 Become our Tallinn Travel Expert